Young-Picasso/AlgorithmicTrading/README.md

 # AlgorithmicTrading
-This repository functions as a common location for tools developed with association of algorithmic trading in Python.
+This repository functions as a common location for tools developed for applications related to algorithmic trading in Python.

 Classes:
 1. Basic Event Based Backtesting Class